Find ACT Classes

 Matt: Washington ACT course instructor

-...then went on to complete a Masters program at Georgetown University in human physiology.
+...major with a concentration in Immunology and Infectious Diseases.
+I then went on to complete a Masters program at Georgetown University in human physiology.
 Given the amount of schooling I have gone through myself, I have taken a wide range of subjects and more standardized tests than I would like to admit.
 I have taught students of almost every age in various fields such as elementary science, Hebrew, chemistry, MCAT prep, and many more..
-My ultimate plan is to go to medical school, but in...
+My...

 Education & Certification